sitepoint/debian-image-builder/README.md

   a dedicated plugin for a once-off custom AMI, or if you are just trying to debug something.

-* The ``move-s3-path`` plugin.
-Have all of your instance-backed AMIs stored safely in the same bucket, using your preferred directory structure!
+* Have all of your instance-backed AMIs stored safely in the same bucket with different prefixes, using your preferred directory structure!

 * The ``grant-launch-permission`` plugin.
 Automatically add launch